cloudfoundry-attic/apache-brooklyn-service-broker/README.md

 - Gradle 2.2 or higher
 - [Brooklyn 0.7.0-SNAPSHOT](https://github.com/apache/incubator-brooklyn)

 Note: You should install Brooklyn 0.7.0-SNAPSHOT to your local maven repository before compiling the Service Broker, since the service broker depends on its client library.

-To launch the service broker, you will need a running Brooklyn and MongoDB (these do not have to be local, the locations of which can be specified through properties).
+To launch the service broker, you will need a running Brooklyn (this does not have to be local, the location of which can be specified through properties).

-See the [wiki](https://github.com/cloudfoundry-community/brooklyn-service-broker/wiki) for instruction notes on installing for specific operating systems .
+See the [wiki](https://github.com/cloudfoundry-community/brooklyn-service-broker/wiki) for instruction notes on installing for specific operating systems.

 ## Deploying locally

-Make sure Brooklyn and MongoDB is running, and put the brooklyn details into the `application.properties`
+Make sure Brooklyn is running, and put the brooklyn details into the `application.properties`

     brooklyn.uri=<brooklyn-uri>
     brooklyn.username=<brooklyn-username>